wedding photography – the romantic portraits – more than just, “and now, kiss”

 In all this, you’ll be able to get more spontaneity and expression than the mere instruction, “and now, kiss” will engender.
 And you’ll be able to show the couple really interact with one another.

-- using the available light is not a random phrase
+- using the available light is not a random decision

 - Jen & Chris – wedding photography, The Venetian, NJ